Aidunlin/MeanScout/README.md

 ## Templates

-It can be annoying to reprogram the scouting app every year to change scouting metrics.
+It can be annoying to reprogram your scouting app every year to change scouting metrics.
 To make things easier, MeanScout can be customized with flexible scouting templates.

 The only metrics that can't be changed are team (and team suffix), match, and absent, as it is generally assumed that these will stay consistent with all future FRC games.